How to use the Inter-American Human Rights System in Refugee and Asylum cases or Related Violations

 Only States or 'the Commission' itself can submit cases to the Inter-American Court.
 Therefore, individuals do not have direct recourse to the Human Rights Court; they must first file their petition to the Commission and go through the procedure for cases before the Commission.
 This is free of charge and it does not require a lawyer.
 If a case is deemed strong enough, the Commission may take it to the Inter-American Court.
 The Court will then issue a reasoned judgement, and can also suggest the State change its laws, make reparation for the damages caused or require that the State adopt other measures.

 In order to file a petition to the Commission, it is necessary that one first:

-a) Exhaust the domestic judicial remedies of the host country (unless there is unexplained delay on a final decision; domestic laws do not provide due process to protect the rights allegedly violated; or the alleged victim has not been allowed access to domestic remedies or has been kept from exhausting them), and;
+a) Exhaust the domestic judicial remedies of the host country (unless there is an unexplained delay on a final decision; domestic laws do not provide due process to protect the rights allegedly violated, or the alleged victim has not been allowed access to domestic remedies or has been kept from exhausting them), and;

 b) Submit the petition within six months of the date of notification of the final judicial decision that exhausted domestic remedies.
 When an exception to the exhaustion of domestic remedies requirement applies, the six-month term does not apply.

 1. Filing a petition alleging a violation of human rights